alecshelembe/Ad-page/README.md

 Database settings at top of functions page, add database "proteas"

 Developed by Alec Shelembe.
 Not suitable for commercial use.

-I am amazed at the number of pages that are used to run this site.
+This site has been deployed on a live server

 Link - https://cunning-quota.000webhostapp.com/